a “murder” hornet

 vote

-antler-like branches that angle up from a central trunk.
-Each coral colony is made up of many polyps that grow together.
+each coral colony is made up of multiple polyps that grow together.

 one-third of corals, freshwater mollusks, sharks, and rays